rant-lang/reference/src/language-features/blocks.md

 ### Variable scope

 Blocks also act as scopes for local variables.
 Any variables created inside of a block are destroyed immediately after the block resolves.

+## Restrictions

+Blocks used as function bodies and dynamic accessor keys are "linear" blocks: they can only contain one element and do not consume block attributes.
+Attempting to use a multi-element block in these contexts will cause a compiler error.

+This design consideration prevents function calls and accessors from unintentionally consumiung block attributes unless the user explicitly adds an inner block.